ggerrietts/ggerrietts.github.io/_posts/2018-06-28-programmer-productivity.md

 get started.
 Flow is like the awesome party that you really want to go to, but it’s across town and you're already watching TV in your underwear.

 This is where mastery comes in.
-I have run across this idea in a few places, but @avantgame’s Reality is Broken expressed how I think about it.
+I have run across this idea in a few places, but Jane McGonigal's _Reality is Broken_ expressed how I think about it.
 This is also an excellent book.
 You should read it.

 Mastery is the feeling you get from accomplishing something.
 The something needs to be substantive but not necessarily